 Section 14-1.
+Interpretation.

-Interpretation. (a) Where any question exists as to the meaning of any portion of this Charter, it shall be interpreted consistently with the Charter's purpose to reserve to the Town and its citizens the broadest possible powers of home rule and self-government available under the Constitution, as limited only by the specific language of this Charter.
+(a) Where any question exists as to the meaning of any portion of this Charter, it shall be interpreted consistently with the Charter's purpose to reserve to the Town and its citizens the broadest possible powers of home rule and self-government available under the Constitution, as limited only by the specific language of this Charter.

-(b) Except as otherwise specifically provided in or indicated by the context, all words used in this Charter indicating the present tense shall not be limited to the time of the adoption of this Charter, but shall extend to and include the time of the happening of any event or requirement for which provision is made herein.
-The singular number shall include the plural, the plural shall include the singular, and the word "person" may extend and be applied to bodies politic and corporate and to partnerships as well as individuals.
+- (b) Except as otherwise specifically provided in or indicated by the context, all words used in this Charter indicating the present tense shall not be limited to the time of the adoption of this Charter, but shall extend to and include the time of the happening of any event or requirement for which provision is made herein.
+The singular number shall include the plural, the plural shall include the singular, and the word "person" may extend and be applied to bodies politic and corporate and to partnerships as well as individuals. - Section 14-2.

-Section 14-2.
 Emergency Powers.
 In case of riot, insurrection, disaster, or other extraordinary emergency, the Mayor, with the assistance of the Town Manager, shall assume the authority to execute any action necessary for the protection of life and property.
 Such authority may include, but not be limited to, establishing regulations governing conduct and activities related to the cause of the emergency, and if the emergency continues, the Mayor, or in the Mayor's absence, the Town Manager, shall convene the Council to take such action as the Council deems necessary.

 Section 14-3.
-Limitations on Sale or Lease of Town-Owned Park Property.
-No property used for park purposes and maintained by the Town as a park, in which fee ownership is now or hereafter vested in the Town, shall be sold or leased unless the question of such sale or lease is first approved by a majority of the registered electors voting thereon at a regular or special election.
+Limitations on Sale or Lease of Town-Owned Park and Open Space Property.

+- (a) No park or open space property, specifically designated as such by resolution of the Council, in which fee ownership is now or hereafter vested in the Town, shall be sold or leased unless the question of such sale or lease is first approved by a majority of the registered electors voting thereon at a regular or special election.
 Nothing herein shall limit the Council's power to grant any licenses, permits, or easements with respect to such property.

-Section 14-4.
+[This section amended by a vote of the people held 4-2-02] - Section 14-4.
 Penalties.
 Any willful violation of this Charter shall be a misdemeanor punishable in the municipal court by a penalty not to exceed the maximum penalty allowed in that court by ordinance.
-Each such violation shall constitute a separate offense.
+Each such violation shall constitute a separate offense. - Section 14-5.

-Section 14-5.
 Severability of Charter Provisions.
 If any part of this Charter or the application thereof to any person or circumstance is found to be invalid, such invalidity shall not affect the validity of any remaining part of this Charter, and to this end this Charter is declared to be severable.

 Section 14-6.
-Master Plan of the Town. (a) The Council shall maintain a comprehensive master plan for the physical development of the Town.
-No land development, by any private or governmental entity, which in the judgment of the Council will significantly affect the Town, and no subdivision of land, zoning change, or annexation, shall be approved without considering the effect of such approval on the master plan.

-(b) The Council shall review and revise the master plan at least once every three (3) years.
+Master Plan of the Town.
+[This section amended by a vote of the people held 4-2-02]

+- (a) The Council shall maintain a comprehensive master plan for the physical development of the Town.
+No land development, by any private or governmental entity, which in the judgment of the Council will significantly affect the Town, and no subdivision of land, zoning change, or annexation, shall be approved without considering the effect of such approval on the master plan. - (b) The Council shall review and revise the master plan at least once every five (5) years.